atherfawaz/Earth-Engine/README.md

 # Earth-Engine
-Contains implementation using Google Earth Engine typically from GEARS Lab
+Contains implementation using Google Earth Engine with p-sets by GEARS Lab.